 So now that I've explained the main benefits of nuclear power, what's so bad about it?
 It seems as if the main issues with increasing nuclear in the USA is the stigma behind the Chernobyl accident as well as the storage of nuclear "waste."
 Well according to this article, there is no such thing as nuclear waste.
 According to the article:

-"Compared to other fuels used in the production of electricity, the of uranium is remarkable, Klein said, noting that 95 percent of the energy value in a bundle of spent nuclear fuel rods remains available to be re-used."
+"Compared to other fuels used in the production of electricity, the energy density of uranium is remarkable, Klein said, noting that 95 percent of the energy value in a bundle of spent nuclear fuel rods remains available to be re-used."

 It has been this false stigma with nuclear energy that has slowed nuclear development in the US to a standstill.
 By learning how to utilize spent nuclear fuel, we could be on the road to a more sustainable energy source.